OpenSUTD/discovery-week-working-title/.github/ISSUE_TEMPLATE/lightning-talk-proposal.md

 **Short bio of presenter**

-In a few sentences, describe yourself and why you want to hold this lightning talk
+In a few sentences, describe yourself and why you want to hold this Human Library talk